Salacia petenensis

-Salacia petenensis is a tropical tree native to Central America.
-It is found in cloud forests and along the eastern coast of Costa Rica at elevations of 1500 to 1700 m.
+Salacia petenensis is a species of flowering plant in the family Celastraceae.
+This tropical tree is native to Colombia, Costa Rica, Guatemala, southwest Mexico, Panama, and Venezuela.
+It is found in cloud forests at elevations of 1500 to 1700 m.
 It flowers from March through May and also in October and November.
 The flowers are tiny and have an odor like rotten fruit.